nunet/device-management-service/storage/README.md

 *Notes:*
 * If needed, the availability-checking of a storage provider should be handled druing instantiation of the implementation.

-* Any necessary authentication data should be provided within the `models.SpecConfig` parameters
+* Any necessary authentication data should be provided within the `types.SpecConfig` parameters

 * The interface has been designed for file based transfer of data.
 It is not built with the idea of supporting streaming of data and non-file storage operations (e.g.: some databases).
 Assessing the feasiblity of such requirement if needed should be done while implementation.